Grant funding for organisations

 Locally Important Projects

-The Locally Important Projects (LIPs) fund is now open.
+The Locally Important Projects (LIPs) fund is now closed, we will update this page when funding is available.

 Groups can apply for funding to help improve changing facilities for people with disabilities and additional needs.
 This can support feasibility studies or initial costs for the installation of facilities in line with the standards recommended by Changing Places.